What are the Best Foods to Eat Before Working Out?

 FOOD DIGESTION TIME

-Different types of foods take different times to digest, from the stomach to the small intestine, which is when its nutrition is available for absorption and use by the body in your workout.
+Different types of foods take different times to digest.
+The process goes from the stomach to the small intestine.
+This is when its nutrition is available for absorption and use by the body in your workout.

 PROTEINS

-Proteins take around 3-4 hours to digest, muscle-building workouts benefit from eating a high-protein low-fat meal containing 100 to 250g of raw protein weight (size depends on your body weight) 3-4 hours before working out.
-Mix your high protein up with some non-starchy vegetables for a boost of low GI energy.
+Proteins take around 3-4 hours to digest.
+Muscle-building workouts benefit from eating a high-protein, low-fat meal.
+This meal should contain 100 to 250g of raw protein weight.
+The size depends on your body weight.
+Eat it 3-4 hours before working out.
+Mix your high protein with some non-starchy vegetables to boost low GI energy.

 CARBOHYDRATES

-Carbohydrates take around 2-3 hours to digest but simple carbohydrates like sugar, grains, flours and starchy vegetables convert quickly and, while they release energy, it’s a short burst that can also throw your insulin balance out.
-Low-GI complex carbohydrates give you sustained slow release energy that lets you power through your workout.
+Carbohydrates take around 2-3 hours to digest.
+Simple carbohydrates like sugar, grains, flours, and starchy vegetables convert quickly.
+While they release energy, it’s a short burst that can also throw your insulin balance out.
+Low-GI complex carbohydrates give you sustained slow-release energy that lets you power through your workout.

 DIETARY FAT

-Dietary fat takes 6-8 hours to digest, so it’s best to consume high-fat (good-fat) foods like nuts, avocados, and salmon in the meals following your workout.
+Dietary fat takes 6-8 hours to digest.
+It’s best to consume high-fat (good-fat) foods like nuts, avocados, and salmon in the meals following your workout.

-If it’s been longer than 3-hours since your last meal and you’re soon to hit the gym consider adding a pre-workout snack, such as an orange or an apple, or strawberries, raspberries or blueberries with a little low-fat Greek yoghurt a couple of hours beforehand.
+If it’s been longer than 3-hours since your last meal and you’re soon to hit the gym, add a pre-workout snack.
+Consider an orange, an apple, or a mix of berries like strawberries, raspberries, or blueberries with a little low-fat Greek yoghurt.
+Have it a couple of hours beforehand.
 Most fruits, including convenient bananas, are too high in simple fructose sugar which reduces the benefits of your workout; slows your metabolism and raises your body’s natural weight set point.

 Sigrid de Castella is an internationally published author, speaker, and coach in the fields of health and business.
 Her book “Half The Woman I Was – How I lost 70kg naturally, reclaimed my life … and how you can too!” has received international acclaim and has been hailed as the most comprehensive weight loss book on the market.
 Sigrid has also studied Personal Training with the Fitness Institute Australia and has a keen interest in whole food nutrition, natural therapies and all aspects of physical and mental health.
 Sigrid and holds a BBA from RMIT University and is a member of both the Australian Institute of Managers and the Australian Society of Authors.